-As required by Item 402(u) of Regulation S-K, we are providing the following pay ratio information with respect to the fiscal year ended January 31, 2021:
+As required by Item 402(u) of Regulation S-K, we are providing the following pay ratio information with respect to the fiscal year ended January 31, 2022:

-- The median of the annual total compensation of all our employees (other than our Chief Executive Officer) was \$70,107; - The annual total compensation of our Chief Executive Officer was \$9,399,483; and - Based on this information, the ratio of the annual total compensation of our Chief Executive Officer to the median of the annual total compensation of all our employees is 134 to 1.
+- The total annual compensation for our median employee (other than our Chief Executive Officer) was \$72,992; - The annual total compensation of our Chief Executive Officer was \$9,947,622; and - Based on this information, the ratio of the annual total compensation of our Chief Executive Officer to the median of the annual total compensation of all our employees is 136 to 1.
 We believe this ratio is a reasonable estimate calculated in a manner consistent with the rules of the SEC.